Cluster Magnification, Root Capacity, Unique Chains and Base Change: Abstract

 \section{Abstract}

 This article is inspired from the work of M Krithika and P Vanchinathan in \cite{krithika2023root} and the work of Alexander Perlis in \cite{perlisroots} and \cite{perlis2004roots}.
 We establish the existence of polynomials for given degree and cluster size over number fields which generalises a result of Perlis.
 We state the Strong cluster magnification problem and establish an equivalent criterion for that.
 We also discuss the notion of weak cluster magnification and prove some properties.
 We provide an important example answering a question about Cluster Towers.
 We introduce the concept of Root capacity and prove some of its properties.
 We also introduce the concept of unique descending and ascending chains for extensions and establish some properties and explicitly compute some interesting examples.
-Finally we establish results about all these phenomena under a particular type of base change.
-The article concludes with results about strong cluster magnification, unique chains and some properties of the ascending index for a field extension.
+We establish results about all these phenomena under a particular type of base change and discuss some other related results about strong cluster magnification and unique chains.
+The article concludes with results about ascending index for a field extension which are analogous to results about cluster size.